ashnaps/Asset-Tracking-Usecase/README.md

 Now you want to find the source of the mangoes.
 It becomes a hunt for emergency information.
 And the days of searching will actually cost you and your customer a hefty price, maybe a legal hurdle too.
 The reason for all chaos is that the information that you seek is scattered across a vast, intricate, and diverse supply chain network, and tracing the information is just as tedious as it sounds.

-The supermarket chain in question was Walmart, and they used The IBM blockchain platform to build a food safety solution.
+The supermarket chain in the story was Walmart, and they used The IBM blockchain platform to build a food safety solution.
 The new platform enabled them to find the same piece of information in less than 3 seconds.

 # Mango chaincode:
 - The organizations involved in this are PRODUCER and SELLER.